eduardocapella/eduardocapella/README.md

 ### Olá 👋

-- 🔭 I’m currently working on WPForms / AwesomeMotive
+- 🔭 I’m currently searching a role as Software Engineer / WordPress developer in a great team!
-- 💬 Ask me about HTML, CSS or WordPress
+- 💬 Ask me about HTML, CSS, JavaScript, PHP or WordPress
-- 📫 How to reach me: https://www.capellaweb.com.br/en/contato/
+- 📫 How to reach me: https://www.eduardocapella.dev
 - ⚡ Fun fact: hummm...